Nihal1000001/Project-46-My-Own-Game-3/README.md

 # Project-46-My-Own-Game-3
-This is the continuation my of the development of my onw game..
+This is the continuation of the development of my own game..